 Dear Faculty Member,

-More than 300 students with permanent disabilities are enrolled at Monmouth University.
+More than 500 students with disabilities are enrolled at Monmouth University.
 This figure includes undergraduate and graduate students.
 In general, the students have learned to address their own specific disabilities in proactive ways.
 They have successfully found viable resources and have accessed technology to advance learning.
 However, in some situations, students with disabilities require academic adjustments and accommodations in course work in order to demonstrate understanding and to fully achieve their academic goals.

 The appropriate accommodations to ensure access will vary from one student to the next.
 Each student will have a different level and style of functioning, even within the same disability category.